Armored Heart: L'Odeur de l'Amour

 But as news kept trickling in that she’d been seen traveling to Amourot never to return, eventually not even that was enough to convince the courts that Lanri would ever be back.

 “I do miss her so,” Batal quietly said.
 “Such a vibrant, bright young woman.
-Maybe… Maybe the faculty at her university were right.
+Maybe… maybe the faculty at her university were right.
 Maybe losing Faron really did extinguish most of her fire.”

 His wife shook her head.
 “No. Smothered for a while, maybe.
 But those embers would have been hot enough to start a new fire, just as soon as she got some fuel.”

 “I do hope you’re right, dear,” Batal whispered.
 Outside, on the fields they now owned, several young men and women were beginning to plow and sow the seeds.
 It was time.
-Spring had come, and with it came one day of gloom for the two of them, where everyone else saw a sunny and sacred holiday.
+Spring had come, and with it, one day of gloom for the two of them, where everyone else saw a sunny and sacred holiday.

 The fire danced on the logs, rolling around them, and licking them with a heat so fierce it dried the eyes just to look at it.
-To his side, Batal saw something sparkle.
+To his side, he saw something sparkle.
 His wife was holding that priest’s medallion.
-It looked just like the one the young woman that had performed their wedding had worn, a coppery gold colored emblem that vaguely looked like a woman’s-
+It looked just like the one the young woman that had performed their wedding had worn, a coppery gold colored emblem that vaguely looked like a woman’s–

 She sighed.
 “What malarkey.
 I know our girl is still there, I can feel it in my heart.
 I would know it if she weren’t.
 But this?”
 She paused and held up the medallion.
 “This is a platitude.
 It’s been months.
 Months spent trying to pray our doubts away, and for what?
 We’re never going to get a goddess to talk to us.
-We’re never going to get Ishi to answer what happened to Lanri?
+We’re never going to get Ishara to answer what happened to Lanri?”

 Batal was already opening his mouth to answer, when the hearth started acting up.
 The fire started to sputter more, like water dripped into boiling oil.
 The sound distracted him enough to lose his train of thought.
 “Cursed logs must not have been dry yet,” he grumbled, and he reached to take his wife’s hand.